Buzzology/slackbounties/README.md

 While most of the bot is driven through emotes, slash commands and interactions there are still a number of components that rely on background processing.

 ### Leaderboards
-At the end of each interval (daily, weekly, yearly) a leaderboard will automatically be posed to each channel using the bot.
+At the end of each interval (daily, weekly, yearly) a leaderboard will automatically be posted to each channel using the bot.
 These leaderboards are currently identical to those that are accessible via the slash commands except for the fact that they are shown to the whole channel and not just the active user.

 ### Decay and Income
 On each daily reset a decay and income is applied to all accounts.
 The decay is used to prevent hoarding and to ensure that there's a reason for people to remain active.
 The income is applied as a slight balance increase immediately after the decay.
 The current configuration applies a decay of 2 and an income of 1 but this values are very likely to change as we get more feedback.